 Nevada State Law Favors the Casinos

-The casinos use Nevada state laws to collect on debts.
+Did you know that the casinos use Nevada state laws to collect on debts.
 The district attorney’s office essentially acts as a legal form of debt collection in these situations.

-While debtors prison is technically illegal in the United States, the casinos are able to take advantage of Nevada laws related to fraud and writing bad checks, thereby achieving a result that is fairly similar.
+While debtors’ prison is technically illegal in the United States, the casinos are able to take advantage of Nevada laws related to fraud and writing bad checks, thereby achieving a result that is fairly similar.

 Other penalties for not paying a casino marker may include any of the following: